-- Have been continuously in the U.S, and not have left the U.S. for long periods of time during the past 5 years (i.e. caution - if you left the U.S. for over 6 months at a time and ineligible if you left the U.S. for 1 year or longer at a time).
+- Have been continuously in the U.S, and not have left the U.S. for long periods of time during the past 5 years (i.e you may be at risk if you left the U.S. 6 months at a time or longer, and you are ineligible if you left the U.S. for 1 year at a time or long).

 - Have residence in the district where you are applying for at least 3 months.

 - Be a person of good moral character.

 - Be able to speak, read, write and understand basic English (age exemptions may apply for those who qualify).

-- Have basic knowledge of United States history and government.
+- Have basic knowledge of United States history, government, and civics

 - Be willing to take an Oath of Allegiance to the United States.

 It is in your best interest to consult with an immigration attorney or naturalization expert on your eligibility before you send in your application!